 After Miley stomped home, Emily had to figure out what to do about her friend’s bad behavior and temper tantrum.
-She did not like it when Molly tried to control people to get her own way.
+She did not like it when Miley tried to control people to get her own way.
 Selfishness only spoiled a kids day and made everybody feel bad.

 As Emily was thinking about what to do next she looked over at the girls and observed that Sara was twisting her hands and Katie was looking down as if studying her shoes.